vttale/serve-stale/README.md

    language, but does convey the natural language connotation that data becomes unusable past TTL expiry.

-   Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (in three different resolver implementations), BIND, Knot, OpenDNS, and Unbound.
+   Several recursive resolver operators currently use stale data for answers in some way, including Akamai.
+A number of recursive resolver packages (including BIND, Know, OpenDNS, Unbound) provide options to use stale data.
 Apple MacOS can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
 The collective operational experience is that it provides significant benefit with minimal downside.

 4. Standards Action

    The definition of TTL in [RFC1035] Sections 3.2.1 and 4.1.3 is amended to read:

-   TTL:  a 32-bit unsigned integer number of seconds that specifies the
+   TTL  a 32-bit unsigned integer number of seconds that specifies the
       duration that the resource record MAY be cached before the source of the information MUST again be consulted.
 Zero values are interpreted to mean that the RR can only be used for the transaction in progress, and should not be cached.
-Values SHOULD be capped to 604,800 seconds, and implementations SHOULD allow lower values to be configured by operators.
+Values SHOULD be capped on the orders of days to weeks, with a recommended cap of 604,800 seconds (seven days).
 If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired.

    Interpreting values which have the high order bit set as being positive, rather than 0, is a change from [RFC2181].
 Suggesting a cap of seven days, rather than the 68 years allowed by [RFC2181], reflects the current practice of major modern DNS resolvers.

-   When returning a response containing stale records, the recursive resolver MUST set the TTL of each expired record in the message to a value greater than 0, with 30 seconds RECOMMENDED.
-Implementations SHOULD allow values above 0, but SHOULD NOT allow values greater than 600 seconds.
+   When returning a response containing stale records, a recursive resolver MUST set the TTL of each expired record in the message to a value greater than 0, with 30 seconds RECOMMENDED.

    Answers from authoritative servers that have a DNS Response Code of either 0 (NoError) or 3 (NXDomain) and the Authoritative Answers (AA)